 Embedding Self-directed Support as good social work and social care

-Scotland is a country with significant geographically and economically variation, with a diverse and vibrant citizenship with whom we should be aiming to personalise care and support and to offer people choice and control of how they want to manage their lives.
+Scotland is a country with significant geographically and economically variation, with diverse and vibrant citizenship with whom we should be aiming to personalise care and support and to offer people choice and control of how they want to manage their lives.

 We recommend that the review considers what implementation science might offer in our national attempts to implement SDS consistently across Scotland.
-We believe that this approach is the most suited to undertaking the sort of complex, adaptive change required to meet Scotland’s ambitious progressive policies.
+We believe that this approach is the most suited to undertake the sort of complex, adaptive change required to meet Scotland’s ambitious progressive policies.

 With national partners and local authorities, we are asking what it will take to embed SDS in a sustainable manner across the geographies of Scotland and across all care groups equally.
 In accordance with best international implementation practice, this includes examining practices and tools for their effectiveness and fidelity, and understanding and promoting the system drivers necessary for adaptive change.

-Going forward, we strongly support a shift from traditional ‘care management’ approach in adult social work to more relationship-based practice with the supported people at the centre of decision making.
+Going forward, we strongly support a shift from the traditional ‘care management’ approach in adult social work to more relationship-based practice with the supported people at the centre of decision making.
 Systems and processes would need to flow from that guiding principle.

 This approach would see LAs/HSCPs move away from care management to a more traditional form of social work, working relationally and enhancing the natural supports of family, friends and neighbour’s contribution through such models as Family Group Decision Making and Community-Led Support.
 A radical shift of focus of integration authorities to support people to self-manage, on personalising care and support at home and on effective early intervention and prevention would involve working collaboratively with a wider range of partners including education, housing and community representatives using shared decision-making processes and sharing both risk and responsibility.

-Whilst housing statements are required to be considered by Integration Authorities, better arrangements are needed to influence housing providers when they’re planning adaptations to existing housing stock.
+Whilst housing statements are required to be considered by Integration Authorities, better arrangements are needed to influence housing providers when they’re planning adaptations to the existing housing stock.
 We would want to see housing developers required to contribute toward the provision of community health and social services.
-We could require a certain proportion of new build houses to be ready for use by someone with a high level of support needs.
+We could require a certain proportion of new-build houses to be ready for use by someone with a high level of support needs.

 Technology needs to be at the heart of the future of care preserving independence and supporting social interdependency.
 It should not substitute for human contact.
-The National Digital Platform should incorporate as great a focus on technology to deliver social care as on health, and should be given highest priority as a core enabler.
+The National Digital Platform should incorporate as great a focus on technology to deliver social care as on health and should be given the highest priority as a core enabler.

 Data and other systems require to be better aligned to the principles of SDS.
-Much time and effort is spent on managing outdated information systems that do not link well around the person.
+Much time and effort are spent on managing outdated information systems that do not link well around the person.
 There is no national requirement to capture outcomes achieved for adults.

-Data that is useful to improve frontline operations currently has less priority than aggregated performance management data, which we argue from an implementation perspective is not sufficient as little can be learned from it.
+Data that is useful to improve frontline operations currently have less priority than aggregated performance management data, which we argue from an implementation perspective is not sufficient as little can be learned from it.

-We have also found differences in resource allocation across client groups that does not comply with a rights-based approach.
+We have also found differences in resource allocation across client groups that do not comply with a rights-based approach.
 Algorithms underpinning local resource allocation systems favour younger adults over older adults, leading to some outcomes being unfunded or underfunded.
 In many cases, only critical personal care needs are resourced.

 A key driver of any adaptive system change is workforce; selection, training and coaching.
 In order to attract a competent and committed workforce, remuneration should reflect the complexity and responsibility of roles across a varied employment landscape.
 Innovation is required in how we support people to employ their own personal assistants (employed with an Option 1 Direct Payment).
 We need an inward migration system that can attract skilled workers into social work and social care.
 We need to focus on attracting workers to urban, rural and island areas and keeping them engaged and motivated.
 We require a gendered analysis of the workforce if we are to understand how to attract men into the social work and social care workforce and how to best support women in the workforce.